dfinity/motoko/design/async.md

 ```

 Finally, translate as in the previous example, using ```s = ```*nextstate*```; continue loop```
-to intrepret inserted jumps approrpriately.
+to interpret inserted jumps appropriately.

 Roughly, the result might look something like this: